SawyerMontembeau/ITWS-2110-F25-Group-Work-WeatherVane/Lab2/README.md

 # ITWS-2110-F25-WeatherVane-Lab-2

-This lab contains all of the  sites that were created for lab 1 of ITWS-2110
+This lab contains the constitution website that was created for lab 2 of ITWS-2110

 Sawyer's README.md:
 -----------------------------------------------